List of possible modifications to make a home more accessible and usable for people with mobility issues.

-ODDD is responsible for overseeing a statewide system of supports and services for people with disabilities and their families.
+DODD is responsible for overseeing a statewide system of supports and services for people with disabilities, their families, and their providers.

 OSDA believes that individuals with disabilities should have the freedom to plan their own lives and to pursue the things that are important to them with the support of independent planning and support coordination.

 CCS runs the Toledo/Lucas County chapter, but 40 counties throughout the state of Ohio also have chapters.
 If ours is too far away for you, you can find a local one here.
 People First also operates in other states, such as Missouri, Washington, California, West Virginia, Wisconsin, and Alabama.

 Recreational sports activities for adults and children with disabilities.

 This site contains a template letter for requesting accommodations or modifications from a current or future landlord.
 It goes into detail on disabled tenants’ rights, what you are entitled to, and the best ways to advocate for yourself in this scenario.